NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Chosaintor.md

   - name: ""

   - name: "Bond Companion"
-    desc: "`pf2:3` (mental,primal) **Frequency** once per day\n**Effect** The chosaintor forms a protective bond with a vulnerable child it can see within 60 feet; if the chosaintor attempts to use this ability and the target isn't a valid vulnerable child (GM's discretion), the chosaintor can use the ability again on the same day, ignoring the usual frequency limitations.
+    desc: "`pf2:3` (mental,primal) **Frequency** once per day\n* * *\n\n**Effect** The chosaintor forms a protective bond with a vulnerable child it can see within 60 feet; if the chosaintor attempts to use this ability and the target isn't a valid vulnerable child (GM's discretion), the chosaintor can use the ability again on the same day, ignoring the usual frequency limitations.
 While the bond exists, the chosaintor can communicate telepathically with their bonded companion with a range of 300 feet.
 The chosaintor can only have one bonded companion at a time, so using Bond Companion again ends the previous bond.
 The bond is also broken when the chosaintor's companion becomes an adult (this age varies based on culture and individual maturity, and is determined by the GM).
 Finally, the bond also ends if the chosaintor or the bonded companion dies."

 abilities_mid:
   - name: ""